MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-protection-to-personal-data-in-office-365.md

 Example DLP policy for GDPR — Awareness
 ----------------------------------------

-Name: Awareness for personal data that is subject to GDPR
+Name: Awareness for personal data that is subject to GDPR.

 Description: Display policy tips to employees, notify compliance teams when this data is found in documents in SharePoint Online and OneDrive for Business, detect and report when this data is being shared outside your organization.